MaximoMoyer/personal_website/README.md

 # Summary:

-[Maximomoyer.com](maximomoyer.com) is a live web app wrapped around OpenAI's CLIP mode and StabilityAI's stable diffusion model.
+[Maximomoyer.com](maximomoyer.com) is a live web app wrapped around OpenAI's CLIP model and StabilityAI's stable diffusion model.

 The novel functionality of the website is that it takes in a prompt from the user, and produces an image of that prompt in the style of a famous artist whose paintings are closet to the described prompt.
 For example, if the user inputs "a graffiti gorilla"